A tooth could be broken due to two main causes, weaken tooth structure due to severe caries/tooth decay or as a result or trauma.

 If the pulp exposure is more than a pin point, root canal therapy will have to be done.

-After the root canal is completed and there are signs of healing, the tooth can be restored by simple composite or by a crown if more than 2 thirds of the crown is fractured.
+After the root canal is completed and there are signs of healing, the tooth can be restored by simple composite or by a crown if more than 2 thirds of the crown are fractured.

 If it is a severely carious tooth which is already non-vital/dead, root canal therapy is done first to remove the necrotic/dead pulp tissue before the tooth is restored by a crown.